lRomul/gramtion/README.md

 ## Dependencies

-Gramtion is mostly made from ready parts:
+Gramtion is mainly built from ready-to-use third party libraries:
 * Image captioning model taken from [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch)
 * Bot written with [Tweepy](https://github.com/tweepy/tweepy)
 * Configuration settings implemented with [pydantic](https://github.com/samuelcolvin/pydantic/).

 ## Current issues

-* The model can only handle photographs, for other types of images prediction are quite random.
+* The model can only handle photos, for other types of images the predictions are quite random.
-* Not sure if the current bot interface is comfortable for visually impaired users.
-* Some descriptions can be confusing.
-Waiting for Twitter API v2, which will add the ability to create polls to rate the descriptions.
+* Some descriptions may be confusing.
+Annotations may be created by using polls about prediction quality and getting corrected descriptions from users.
+Twitter API v1.1 has not the ability to create polls, but it will be added in API v2 endpoint `POST /2/tweets`.
 * Some results may reflect inherent gender and racial biases of open datasets.
+* Still waiting for feedback from visually impaired users to add some features or change the interface to make the bot more accessible.

 ## Run own bot